ftr9/characterTHREE.JS/readme.md

-# 3d character (exported from blender) movement in three js
+# 3d character (exported from blender) movement in Three.js

 # basic movement

-press keyword d to see death action press keyword w to see death fire and walk action press keyword f to see death firing action press keyword l to see idle action press keyword e to see walking action
+1.press keyword d to see death action
+2.press keyword w to see death fire and walk action 3.press keyword f to see death firing action
+4.press keyword l to see idle action
+5.press keyword e to see walking action